 USDA homebuyers will also pay a 1% upfront guarantee fee unique to this loan program.
 Buyers can usually finance the upfront fee into their loan on top of what they’re borrowing to purchase the home.

-USDA homebuyers will also encounter closing costs related to the property itself and the transaction of buying a home, not directly to the mortgage loan.
+USDA homebuyers will also encounter closing costs related to the property itself and the overall transaction.
+These charges may include:

 Property-Related Cost | Description | Estimated Expense |